Marsh4shoo/alx-higher_level_programming/0x07-python-test_driven_development/README.md

-# Python - Test-driven development by Marshal Zvinoira
+# Python - Test-driven development

-With this project, I was practicing test-driven development using `docstring` and `unittest` in Python.
+In this project, I started practicing test-driven development using `docstring` and `unittest` in Python.

 ## Tests :heavy_check_mark: